© 2022 The Whole Child. All rights reserved.

 - Los Angeles County Dept of Public Health

-Champions for Change, a Healthy Communities initiative from the California Department of Public Health’s Nutrition Education and Obesity Prevention Branch (NEOPB), offers free information, tips, and tools that empower low-income families in California to eat healthier and become more physically active.
+CalFresh Healthy Living, a Healthy Communities initiative from the California Department of Public Health’s Nutrition Education and Obesity Prevention Branch (NEOPB) at The Whole Child, offers free information, tips, and tools that empower low-income families in California to eat healthier and become more physically active.
 Obesity is not only causing physical issues such as high blood pressure, type 2 diabetes and elevated blood cholesterol levels but also emotional challenges like low self-esteem, negative body image and depression.

 Our Health Educators use evidence based curricula in school and community settings to reduce the prevalence of obesity among communities with the greatest health disparities.
 Our class series are developed to include nutrient rich cooking demonstrations.
 MyPlate review, how to read food labels, healthy versus unhealthy fats and Rethink Your Drink added sugar demonstration.
 The Whole Child is the first and only agency to implement the use of Total Physical Response methodology that teaches nutrition concepts through physical movement.
 This practice helps students retain the information in a fun and engaging way that sticks with them.

 We work with schools to co-create a school lunchroom environment that encourages students to increase their fruit and vegetable consumption.
 Students help name healthy food options through their own creative efforts.
 These ideas are then executed at the decision point as student select their daily lunch items.
 Students involvement is critical in not only taking pride and ownership in the project but also encouraging other students at a peer level to take action.